iteratec/Loomo-Ros-App/README.md

 export ROS_IP=<yourPCIP>
 export ROS_HOSTNAME=<yourPCIP>
 ```
-If your ROS MASTER does not run your PC, you need to add the MASTER_URI as well
+If your ROS MASTER does not run on your PC, you need to add the MASTER_URI as well
 ```
 export ROS_MASTER_URI=http://<MasterURI>:11311
 ```